gjoncas/Sci-Fi/README.md

 <li>My code heavily uses the global assignment operator <<-, which feels like bad practice.</li>

-<li>NL thought of comparing the Hugo & Nebula award, and collected the data.</li>
+<li>NL thought of comparing the Hugo & Nebula awards, and collected the data.</li>

 <li>GJ thought of the theoretical framework, and wrote the code and prose.
 </li>